Ranawatt/Ranawatt/README.md

 - 🌱 I’m currently learning about Soong and Bazel Build System.
 - 👯 I’m looking to collaborate on youtube
 - 🤔 I’m looking for help with velocity at documentation
-- 💬 Ask me about android developement related stuff
+- 💬 Ask me about android and rust developement related stuff
 - 📫 How to reach me: @twitter
 - 😄 2024 Goals: Contribute more to open source project
 - ⚡ Fun fact: I love to design and structure the complex thing.